 This article was first published on August 13th, 2020.

-Coordinating Minister for Maritime Affairs and Investment, Luhut Binsar said that reopening Bali would be delayed until at least the end of this year as Indonesia focuses on domestic tourism instead.
+Coordinating Minister for Maritime Affairs and Investment, Luhut Binsar said that reopening Bali would be delayed until at least later in 2021 as Indonesia focuses on domestic tourism instead.

 “We want 70 percent of domestic tourists.
 The problem of foreign tourists is that we will not accept it until the end of the year.
 Let us first consolidate,” Luhut said in a webinar held by APINDO, Thursday (13/8).